 Inheritance Tax (IHT) for Cryptoassets

 The value of any cryptoassets would be included in your estate for IHT purposes and potentially subject to 40% IHT.
-Due to the nature of crypto, accessing this information by your executors is challenging.
-To mitigate this problem, many platforms now let you authorise someone to access your account on your death.
+Due to the nature of crypto, your executors may find it difficult to access this information.
+Some platforms now let you authorise someone to access your account on your death.